mariuszlis/car_reservation/README.md

 # JS Project

 Main repository: https://github.com/mariuszlis/car_reservation

 Login API: https://github.com/mariuszlis/login_api

 DB API: https://github.com/mariuszlis/db_api

-Login and DB access API's has been hosted on onrender.com connected to git reposiory.
+Login and DB access API's has been hosted on onrender.com connected to git reposiories.

 DB hosting: seenode.com.

 All assets has been generated with a use of AI WEB tools and stored within MySQL DB with base64 format.